Cities as Labs of Transformation

 Factor 2: Consequences of Inaction

 REACT is developing an interactive Virtual Reality (VR) tool to demonstrate the local near-future climate change consequences.
 The VR will place people in the middle of disastrous predictions of climate change impacts on their homes, cities and life comfort, and will allow them to interactively navigate to a better or worse future through choices of individual climate change actions or the absence of such.
 The final destination (best-case scenario) for those succeeding in reducing their carbon footprint by 45% is a future city designed by The Venus Project.
+The VR will also help the people visualize their environments after taking climate change actions, thus reducing the anxiety deriving from insecurity.

 Consequences of inaction: Virtual reality exhibitions in shopping malls